Continuous Invariance Learning: Discussions on the first moments

 \subsection{Discrete Domain Case}

 For discrete domain problems, when there are a sufficient number of samples in each domain $\bt$ and class $\by$, $\bbE^{y}[\bt|\Phi(\bx)]$ and $\bbE^{t}[\by|\Phi(\bx)]$ performs similarly (both reflecting the first moment of $\by \perp \bt | \Phi(\bx)$, although from different perspectives), and neither of them has a clear advantage over the other.
-Consider the following example, which has gained popularity~\citep{lin2022zin}: Consider a popular example~\citep{lin2022zin} as following: We have a binary classification task, $\by \in \{-1, 1\}$, containing 2 domains $\bt = \{1, 2\}$, one invariant feature $\bx_v$ and one spurious feature $\bx_s$.
+Consider the following example, which has gained popularity~\citep{lin2022zin}: We have a binary classification task, $\by \in \{-1, 1\}$, containing 2 domains $\bt = \{1, 2\}$, one invariant feature $\bx_v$ and one spurious feature $\bx_s$.
 Furthermore, we have

 And

 In other words, the correlation between the invariant feature $\bx_v$ and the label $\by$ is always 0.8.
 The correlation between $\bx_s$ and $\by$ is 1 in domain 1 and 0.5 in domain 2.
 By simple calculation, we have